-Inmate Classification is responsible for assigning a security classification to each inmate after being booked into the Criminal Justice Center (CJC), which contains several types of wards or cells.
+Inmate Classification is responsible for assigning a security classification to each inmate after being booked into the El Paso County Jail, which contains several types of wards or cells.
 The Classification Unit considers various factors when determining an inmate's classification and placement; however, an inmate's classification can be changed even after being admitted.
 Housing reviews/re-classifications are completed on a 45, 60 and 90-day period depending on where the inmate is housed.

-The Classification Unit is responsible for the placement of inmates into the various internal programs such as the Trusty Program, the Volunteer Program, the Reintegration Program and the Progressive and Regressive Housing Program.
+The Classification Unit is responsible for the placement of inmates into the various internal programs such as the Trusty Program, Volunteer Program, Reintegration Program, and Progressive and Regressive Housing Program.

 The Sure and Swift Program is an intermediate sanction project that was being piloted by the Colorado Department of Corrections (CDOC), Division of Adult Parole.
 The program originally began September 1, 2014, and was active until February 28, 2015.
 Due to the success of the program, the CDOC received funding to continue the program and the El Paso County Sheriff’s Office agreed to continue to provide beds.
 The program originally included five beds to be utilized for jail stays of one day or up to three days as an intermediate sanction.
 The El Paso County Sheriff’s office now provides up to 12 beds and then the inmate can stay one day or up to five days as an intermediate sanction.
 The program continues to be designed for parolees who live in the county and whose behavior warrants a short term jail stay but does not require an arrest seeking revocation per statutory guidelines.
 Parolees who have committed low level violations have been previously advised that behavioral violations will result in a short term jail stay.